tukangcode/SFT-ID/README.md

 ## Tips

-- Process 1-3 orders at a time to avoid detection
-- Keep the tab active during processing
+- Keep the tab active during processing don't move to other tab, Use another windows for activity and let current windows for parsing
-- Solve CAPTCHA manually if prompted
+- Solve CAPTCHA manually if prompted (rarely happen)
 - CSV export uses semicolons (;) for better Excel compatibility
 - Dark mode preference is saved between sessions